-Food importers must register with the Ministry of Health's Food Control Service (FCS) to import food into Israel.
+Food importers must register with the Ministry of Health's Food Control Service (FCS) in order to import food into Israel.
 A list of importers holding a valid Importer Certificate is available online (Hebrew only).
-In addition, all food products must be registered with FCS to be imported into Israel.
+In addition, all food products must be registered with FCS in order to be imported into Israel.
+As of May 2020, all inquiries and correspondence with the FCS is conducted through the FCS Portal (Hebrew only).

-FCS divides food imports into two categories: non-animal foods and animal products.
-Nonanimal foods are also categorized into two groups: sensitive and non-sensitive products.
+FCS divides food imports into two categories: sensitive and non-sensitive products.
 Upon registering the food product, FCS determines to which category the product belongs.
 The Protection of Public Health (Food)(Declaration of Sensitive Food) 2019 (Hebrew only) lists which food product groups are considered sensitive, and is also shown below.
+The regulation does not include gluten free products, fruits, and vegetables, which prior to the regulation were considered sensitive.
+The list below replaces the October 27, 2016 "Sensitive" food products list.

 Table 1: "Sensitive" Food Products (2019)

-1. Milk products, and milk products substitutes, that contain milk components

-2. Meat and poultry products

-3. Fish and fish products, including molluscs, crustaceans and marine animals from the

-echinoderms group

-4. Eggs and egg products

-5. Honey and honey products

-6. Products containing gelatin, or collagen products, or both, including products that

-contain collagen

-7. Low acid canned food (pH \ge 4.5)

-8. Food products that must be stored, kept or transported at a controlled temperature or at a

-defined temperature, as defined by law, provided that the temperature is less than eight degrees

-Celsius

-9. Food products for people with special nutritional needs, excluding food marked as

-"Gluten free", as specified below:

-a.
-Foods intended for consumption by infants and toddlers including formulas and

-foods marked as supplementary foods;

-b.
-Designated foods as defined by law, excluding foods marked "gluten free";

-c.
-Foods intended to replace a daily diet, in whole or in part, including athletes'

-formulas or supplements;

-d.
-Dietary supplements as defined by law;

-e.
-Vitamins, minerals, and amino acids for use as a nutritional component in the

-food industry.

-10. Mushrooms and mushroom mixtures, including products in which mushrooms are a main

-ingredient

-11. Microorganisms for use in the food industry or as a finished product

-12. Bottled drinking water, mineral water and mineral water-based beverages

-13. Edible food colors for the retail market
+1. Milk products, and milk products substitutes, that contain milk components 2.
+Meat and poultry products 3.
+Fish and fish products, including molluscs, crustaceans and marine animals from the echine oderms group 4.
+Eggs and egg products 5.
+Honey and honey products 6.
+Products containing gelatin, or collagen products, or both, including products that contai n collagen 7.
+Low acid canned food $(pH \ge 4.5)$ 8.
+Food products that must be stored, kept or transported at a controlled temperature or at a define d temperature, as defined by law, provided that the temperature is less than eight degrees Celsiu S 9.
+Food products for people with special nutritional needs, excluding food marked as "Glute en free", as specified below: a.
+Foods intended for consumption by infants and toddlers including formulas and foods marked as supplementary foods; b.
+Designated foods as defined by law (Hebrew), excluding foods marked "gluten free"; c.
+Foods intended to replace a daily diet, in whole or in part, including athletes' formulas or supplements; d.
+Dietary supplements as defined by law (Hebrew); e.
+Vitamins, minerals and amino acids for use as a nutritional component in the food 1.0 industry.
+10. Mushrooms and mushroom mixtures, including products in which mushrooms are a main ingred 11.
+Microorganisms for use in the food industry or as a finished product 12.
+Bottled drinking water, mineral water and mineral water-based beverages 13.
+Edible food colors for the retail market

 14. Khat leaves in their natural form intended for chewing